top of page

 I write science fiction and fantasy.
 I've sometimes been told I don't look like the type, which always seems like a peculiar thing to say.
 What does an SFF author look like?
 Perhaps a little wild-eyed?
 A lot of hair that won't settle into place?
 Wearing outfits that no one else dares to?

 Well, that is not me.
 I am curious about how people think, and what they'd do if placed in strange situations or incredible adventures.
 I love a carefully crafted tale that subverts my expectations and is deeply entertaining.
-I also love literary fiction and never lose hope that the story will be be about something.
-Like a lot of writers I am a bit introverted, thus long hours in the writing den is heaven to me.
-I get to hang out with other writers in my bi-monthly online chat, "Boost Your Writing Chops."
-I do a small bit on some aspect of writing fiction and answer questions.
-Check it out at writeontheriver.org!
+Like a lot of writers I'm a bit introverted, thus long hours in the writing den is heaven to me.

 Every career has highs and lows.
 For example, I have been a finalist for the Philip K. Dick award (Maximum Ice) and had a series optioned for film (The Dark Talents).
-I have abandoned no less than three novels and two elaborate concept treatments.
-I also brought one of them back to life after four years.
-I have walked away from a major publisher, killed a dog in a story, and once published a novel in which I said that Vancouver was in northwest Canada.
+I have abandoned no less than three novels and two elaborate book treatments.
+I also brought one of them back to life after four years squirreled away in a file.
+I have walked away from a major publisher, killed a pet dog in a story, (boy, did I hear about that one!) and once published a novel in which I said that Vancouver was in northwest Canada.

 I am back in the trenches now.